-In the ongoing search for a way to record the immaterial, we imagine that such a form must come from another dimension — a pulse, a lifeline preceding language itself.
-Plural, dispersed, and sharpened, the signals we send toward the mirrorless surface of the outside shape another life — within, in the pulverized body of another intelligence.
+In the ongoing search for a way to record the immaterial, we imagine that this must come from another dimension — a pulse, a lifeline preceding language itself.
+Plural, dispersed, and sharpened, the signals we send toward the mirrorless surface of the outside world shape another life — within the pulverized body of another intelligence.

-If we had to head north into the cold while new settlers arrived on our beaches, patios, and gardens — perched on surfboards, lying in hammocks, wearing Ray-Bans — then it is the spirits of the ancestors, incongruent and fierce but never docile or resigned, who hold the precise questions and answers to reverse the process.
+If we have to head north into the cold while new settlers arrive on our beaches, patios and gardens — perched on surfboards, lying in hammocks and wearing Ray-Bans — then it is the incongruent spirits of the ancestors, never docile or resigned, who hold the questions and answers to reverse the process.
 Whom are we listening to, and who listens to us?
 How and when should we listen?
 What sounds or silences are we reproducing, amplifying, accompanying, and expanding?

-La Vulcanizadora recalls the astronaut training once held in the Darién rainforest — uninhabitable and inaccessible to them, yet now crossed in flip-flops by migrants bound for the United States.
+La Vulcanizadora recalls astronaut training once held in the Darién rainforest — considered uninhabitable and inaccessible to them, yet now crossed in flip-flops by migrants bound for the United States.
 Ser del Cosmos and María Isabel Rueda replace the golden record sent into outer space aboard the Voyager probes in 1977 with a counter-narrative connecting unheard sounds from the Pacific Ocean and the Caribbean Sea.
-Simón Vega offers a wry commentary on the tourist colonization of Latin America; inspired by the spacesuits designed by NASA and the Soviet Space Program during the Space Race, he reimagines them in floral fabrics and found materials as survival gear for space castaways landing in tropical lands without air conditioning and unsettled by the relentless noise of nature.
-Tony Cruz Pabón also works with local materials in Si por mí llueve, the only sculpture not housed in Beta-Local’s gallery — for it is a portal in itself: a device for eavesdropping on rumors and catching satellites, in complicity with Maritza Sánchez, an artist who channels messages through radio and listens to the memory of Old San Juan, drawing ever closer to her own mediumship as she builds bridges between past, present, and future.
-Finally, Awilda Sterling-Duprey’s works are grounded in improvisation as a practice inseparable from the present, linking the colonial processes carried out by the United States in Puerto Rico throughout the twentieth century to the artist’s homage to Makandal, the Haitian maroon leader.
+Inspired by the spacesuits designed by NASA and the Soviet Space Program during the Space Race, Simón Vega offers a wry commentary on the tourist colonization of Latin America.
+The suits are reimagined in floral fabrics and found materials, to be used as survival gear for castaways unsettled by the relentless noise of nature after landing in tropical lands without air conditioning.
+Tony Cruz Pabón also works with local materials in Si por mí llueve, the only sculpture not housed within Beta–Local — for it is a portal in itself: a device for eavesdropping on rumors and catching radiophonic waves.
+Echoing this sentiment, Maritza Sánchez channels messages through radio and listens to the memory of Río Piedras, drawing ever closer to her own mediumship as she builds bridges between past, present and future.
+Finally, Awilda Sterling-Duprey’s works are grounded in improvisation, linking the colonial processes carried out by the United States in Puerto Rico throughout the 20th century to her own homage to Makandal, the Haitian maroon leader.

-The exhibition conceives the aural as the primal dimension of communication between humans and other presences; listening as a tool for cultivating intuition; and mediumship as a path toward collective liberation.
-Though deeply anchored in the present, mediumship also reaches into the past, drawing on the echoes of ancestors, stories, and landscapes that never fully disappear but continue to resonate through time.
-In engaging with these echoes, mediums fuse the body with object-instruments and spaces that together translate a shared consciousness and enable communication among silenced entities.
+The exhibition conceives the aural as the primal dimension of communication between humans and spectres.
+Within this context, listening is used as a tool to develop intuition, and mediumship as a possibility for collective liberation.
+Though deeply anchored in the present, mediumship reaches towards the past, drawing upon the echoes of ancestors, stories and landscapes that continue to resonate through time.
+In engaging with these echoes, mediums fuse the body with instruments and spaces that together translate a shared consciousness and enable communication among entities that have been silenced.

 We do not know what comes next — only that the steps ahead cannot be found or dictated by us.
-What we do know is that we must listen to other voices and allow those voices to listen to each other.
-Our collective well-being depends not only on the connections we forge in the present but also on the invisible energies that have shaped us: the traditions, the ancestors, the forgotten struggles, and the untold stories that continue to resonate.
-In this world, there are many worlds.
+What we do know is that we must listen to other voices, and allow those voices to listen to each other.
+Our collective well-being depends not only on the connections we forge in the present, but also on the invisible energies that have shaped us: the traditions, the ancestors, the forgotten struggles and the untold stories that continue to resonate.
+Within this world, there are many worlds.

 Information